One of my mentors is a 71-year-old entrepreneur. He started working since he was 12 years. The thought of retiring has never crossed his mind.

 “What hurts more.
 The pain of hard work or the pain of regret?”

 The dots finally connected.
-You don’t work hard because of external motivation.
+You don’t give it your all because of external motivation.

-People who think that hard work is about ego, escapism or money, do not understand the value of hard work.
+People who think that giving it your all is about ego, escapism or money, do not understand the value of hard work.

 That quote remains stuck in my brain forever.
 And whenever I struggle or want to give up, I think of that question.
 Because work is not always fun.